 From what the inspector observed, there was evidence that the residents in each of the five houses and four apartments had a good quality of life in which their independence was promoted.
 However, improvements were required regarding the up keep and maintenance of the property and consequently infection control arrangements.
-Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed by the provider which overall were in line with the requirements of the regulations.
-The inspector observed that the residents and their families were consulted with regarding the running of the centre and played an active role in decision-making within the centre.
+In addition, the design and layout in one of the houses was not appropriate for the changing needs of a resident in that house.
+Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed by the provider which were in line with the requirements of the regulations.
+The inspector observed that the residents and their families were consulted with, regarding the running of the centre and played an active role in decision-making within the centre.

 The centre is located on a large campus in a rural setting.
 One other designated centre shared the same campus.
 The centre comprised of five houses and four studio apartments which are each linked to one of the houses.
-The centre was registered to accommodate up to 21 residents and there were no vacancies at the time of this inspection.
-The residents had been living in the centre for a long period.
+The centre was registered to accommodate up to 21 residents.
+However, there was one vacancy at the time of inspection and consequently there were 20 residents living in the centre.
+There were no plans for any admissions at the time of this inspection.